The mean thickness of the Antarctic ice sheet is 2.16km. The maximum known thickness of the ice sheet is 4,776m in Terre Adélie.

 Lakes occur in inland ice free areas, some with water over 13 times more saline than sea water and freezing points as low as −18ºC (seawater normally freezes at −1.8ºC).
 Some lakes are warm with temperatures near the bottom as high as 35ºC.

-Because of the continent's remoteness, Antarctic ice is very pure and small traces of impurities are readily detectable.
-Bound into the ice is a unique environmental record that stretches back more than 200 000 years.
-Core samples of the ice, and the air that was trapped when it fell as snow, provide a continual historic record of the earth's climate and other variables such as changes in atmospheric gas composition and volcanic fallout.
-See more on how scientists are using ice cores to study climate history.
+Because of the continent’s remoteness, Antarctic ice is very pure and small traces of impurities are readily detectable.
+Bound into the ice is a unique environmental record that stretches back more than 200,000 years.
+Core samples of the ice, and the air that was trapped when it fell as snow, provide a continual historic record of the earth’s climate and other variables such as changes in atmospheric gas composition and volcanic fallout.

-A major focus of Australia's ice sheet research has been in the Lambert Glacier basin near the Prince Charles Mountains.
-The Lambert Glacier is the world's largest glacier, at about 40 km wide and 400 km long.
-This system drains 10 per cent of the Antarctic ice sheet.
+A major focus of Australia’s ice sheet research has been in the Lambert Glacier basin near the Prince Charles Mountains.
+The Lambert Glacier is the world’s largest glacier, at about 40km wide and 400km long.
+This system drains 10% of the Antarctic ice sheet.
 Icebergs up to 20 times the size of Uluru (Ayers Rock) calve off the glacier into Prydz Bay.
-The largest iceberg recorded measured approximately 335 x 97 kilometers.
+The largest iceberg recorded measured approximately 335km x 97km.

-Ninety per cent of the world's ice (29 million cubic kilometers) and approximately 80 per cent of its fresh water, is locked up in the Antarctic ice sheet.
-If all the ice were to melt, the level of the world's oceans would rise by nearly 60 m.
-However, the response of the ice sheet to global warming is the largest unknown in projecting future sea level over the next 100–1000 years.
+90% of the world’s ice (29 million cubic kilometers) and approximately 80% of its fresh water, is locked up in the Antarctic ice sheet.
+If all the ice were to melt, the level of the world’s oceans would rise by nearly 60m.
+However, the response of the ice sheet to global warming is the largest unknown in projecting future sea level over the next 100 to 1,000 years.